Jade War

 Jade War is a 2019 fantasy novel by Fonda Lee published by Orbit and is the sequel to Jade City.
 It follows the island of Kekon as the jade-controlling clans are embroiled in an international war where jade is the centerpiece.
 The story takes place over several years.
-It is the second book in the Green Bone saga, followed by Jade Legacy which will be the final novel in the series.
+It is the second book in the Green Bone saga, followed by 2021's Jade Legacy, the final novel in the series.

 Plot

-Kaul Sen passes away shortly after the events of Jade City, and just before his funeral, thief Bero and his partner Mudt rob Kaul Lan's corpse of his jade.
-Hilo struggles to maintain his power as the Pillar of the No Peak Clan, and enters an uneasy truce with the Mountain clan.
-Outside of Kekon, war is waged between Shotar and Ygutan over the disputed Oortoko region, with Kekon's ally, Espenia, supporting Shotar.
+Kaul Sen passes away shortly after the events of Jade City.
+Just before his funeral, thief Bero and his partner Mudt steal jade from Kaul Lan's grave.
+Hilo struggles to maintain his power as the Pillar of No Peak and enters an uneasy truce with the Mountain.
+Outside of Kekon, war is waged between Shotar and Ygutan over the disputed Oortoko region of Shotar.
+Kekon's ally Espenia supports Shotar.
+Many Kekonese are ambivalent due to Shotar's colonization of Kekon prior to the Many Nation's War.

-Anden, still refusing to wear jade after killing Gont Asch in Jade City, is given the opportunity to go to the Espenian city of Port Massy to study.
-Hilo and Shae frame this as an opportunity for him to serve the clan, supporting their interests abroad without having to wear jade.
+Anden, still refusing to wear jade after killing Gont Asch in Jade City, is sent to the Espenian city of Port Massy to study.
+He initially struggles to fit in within Espenia.
+He learns that many Kekonese-Espenians have created their own clan under the leadership of Pillar Dauk Losen.
+He befriends and develops a romance with Dauk Cory, the Pillar's son.

-At the same time, a cousin of the Kaul family is imprisoned in the Uwiwa Islands, only to be freed by Zapunyo, a crime lord who has gotten rich off jade smuggling during the clan war.
-Zapunyo is supported in part by barukan, who are Kekonese-Shotarian jade users.
+At the same time, a jade smuggler named Zapunyo operates from the Uwiwan Islands.
+Zapunyo is supported in part by barukan, Kekonese-Shotarian jade users.
 Hilo meets Zapunyo, who offers Hilo an opportunity to profit off his jade smuggling.
 Hilo refuses, believing Zapunyo to be inconsequential.
-Meanwhile, Shae struggles in her position as the Weather Man of the No Peak Clan.
-She locates her predecessor, Doru, but hesitates to deliver clan justice, and Doru kills himself first.
-This causes Shae to lose face in front of her Master Luckbringer, Hami Tumashon.

-Anden initially struggles to fit in within Espenia but finds out that many Kekonese in his city have created their own pseudo-clan, and partake in a fight club underneath a recreational center every week.
-He befriends and develops a romance with Cory, the Pillar's son.
-Wen, Hilo's wife, is pregnant but continues her duties as a spy.
-She infiltrates Espenian and Ygutanian networks in order to retrieve information for the No Peak Clan and aid their disputes with the Mountain Clan.
+Shae locates her predecessor, Doru, but hesitates to deliver clan justice.
+Doru kills himself instead.
+Wen, Hilo's wife, secretly continues her duties as a spy.
 Wen discovers that Lan had a son named Niko with his ex-wife, Eyni.
-Hilo travels to Stepenland to ask that Eyni let Niko live with the family in Kekon for half the year and be raised as a Green Bone.
-After Eyni refuses to do so, Hilo kills her and takes the boy with him back to Janloon to be treated as the heir to the Pillar of No Peak.
+Hilo travels to Stepenland to ask that Eyni let Niko be raised as a Green Bone.
+After Eyni refuses, Hilo kills her and takes Niko back to Janloon to become his heir.